predator313/shortest_path_visualizer/README.md

 # This project is used to find the shortest path
 # single source shortest path
-# we simple implementation of  the dijkistra algorithm
+#  simple implementation of  the dijkistra algorithm
+# this project is based on the react